 - 10 percent: How often apply for new credit

-- 10 percent of consumer’s scores is based on variable factors, such as the types of open tradelines
+- 10 percent of consumer’s scores are based on variable factors, such as the types of open tradelines

-Lenders use credit report in order to judge reliability as mortgage applicant.
+Lenders use the credit report in order to judge the reliability of a mortgage applicant.

 - Credit Reports indicates a consumer’s ability to handle debt responsibly

 - Helps lenders decide if whether the applicant is a desirable mortgage candidate